A new open-source signal intelligence tool could help pilots and navigators avoid concentrations of GPS interference.

 Like airplanes, ships, and vehicles, UAVs use GNSS signals for navigation.
 All GNSS signals are transmitted on frequencies from 1.1 gigahertz/GHz to 1.6 GHz.
 The problem for GNSS users is that the signals have to travel thousands of kilometers from the satellites.
 Spacecraft are limited in the power they can put behind the signal.
 This is because they are limited in terms of the physical space available to house the required power generation systems.
 As a result, GNSS signals can be as weak as less than 50 watts when they reach Earth.

-This low power level makes it relatively easy to “crowd out” the weak GNSS signal by sending a more powerful but spurious jamming signal into the GNSS terminal.
-This interfering signal can either be simple noise that drowns out the real signal, or an apparently correct GNSS signal that has been chopped with incorrect information.
+This low power level makes it relatively easy to “crowd out” the weak GNSS signal by transmitting a more powerful but spurious jamming signal into the GNSS terminal.
+This spurious signal can either be simple noise that drowns out the real signal, or an apparently correct GNSS signal that has been chopped up with incorrect information.
 Either way, it’s bad news.